IBM/SalesEnablement-COS-L3/docs/Part 7/04 Legal holds.md

 Another means to protect regulated date is through the use of **Legal holds**.
 Certain objects might need to be prevented from modification after a retention period expires.
 An example is an incomplete legal review, where records might need to be accessible for an extended duration beyond the retention period originally set.
-A legal hold flag can then be applied at the object level.
+A legal hold flag can be applied at the object level.
 Legal holds can be applied to objects during initial uploads or after an object is written.
 Note: A maximum of 100 legal holds can be applied per object.

 Follow the steps below to create a **legal hold** on an object.
 If not already open, open new browser tabs or windows to the IBM Cloud Portal COS bucket details and Activity Tracker as described in Steps 1 and 2 of the previous chapter.